 We need to re-prioritize our budget.
 For too long now we have seen taxes go up without any improvement in basic services, such as our roads.
 We currently budget to re-pave less than 5 miles of road in the Town of Cicero each year.
 In 2019 we will only re-pave 3.8 miles of road despite having roughly 130 miles of road in the Town of Cicero.
 This is unacceptable.
 Too many of us drive on ankle-twisting, suspension-ruining potholes on our roads.
 The current system of bandaid fixes simply won’t do any longer.

-End politics as usual in Cicero and increase transparency.
+End politics as usual in Cicero.
 Our town code requires that that no more than 2 members of the ethics board should come from the same political party.
-We have 0 Democrats, Working Families, Independent, or Conservative voters on the ethics board.
+We have 0 Democrats, Working Families, or Conservative voters on the ethics board.
 We have a planning board that has always been filled with political appointees.
 We can change all of this by amending our town code to adopt fair, merit-based system that ensures the ethics and plannings boards are filled by qualified people of all political backgrounds.

 Expand our drainage committee.
 Too many of our residents have serious drainage problems in their yards.
 They have easements in their yards that cause water to pool.
 Their homes and their neighbor’s homes have settled over the years turning yards into swamps they can’t maintain.
 We have a two person drainage committee overwhelmed by drainage complaints from 30,000 residents.
 We should expand this committee and provide them the resources needed to more aggressively tackle this wide-spread problem.